mrtyler/demo-ci-project/README.md

 # Internal Ops Project

 This example project uses the [Exekube framework](https://github.com/exekube/exekube).
-The **Internal Ops Project** contains configuration for deploying a Kubernetes cluster onto GKE and deploying this software onto the cluster:
+The **Internal Ops Project** contains configuration for deploying a Kubernetes cluster onto the Google Kubernetes Engine (GKE), as well as Kubernetes resources that result in this software released into the cloud:

 - CI / CD self-hosted service (Concourse, Jenkins, Drone)
 - A private Docker Registry (v2)